liangchunn/liangchunn.github.io/content/blog/sleep-in-async-context/index.md

 date: "2023-06-16T11:55:05.157Z"
 ---

-I recently built a Rust library that allows you to query Impala databases for an API that needs to query data from Impala.
+I recently built a Rust library that allows you to query Impala databases for an API.

 The library interfaces with an Impala database via the Thrift interface, namely via the interface defined by the [`TCLIService.thrift`](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift) definition file.
 Using the Apache Thrift CLI tool, the bindings file for Rust can be generated to be used with the [`thrift`](https://crates.io/crates/thrift) crate.